Saint Francis (PA) hosts Sacred Heart following Galette's 22-point outing

 Sacred Heart Pioneers (13-13, 6-5 NEC) at Saint Francis (PA) Red Flash (8-15, 5-5 NEC)

-The Red Flash have gone 7-3 at home.
-Saint Francis (PA) allows 74.3 points and has been outscored by 1.3 points per game.
+The Red Flash are 7-3 in home games.
+Saint Francis (PA) leads the NEC averaging 35.0 points in the paint.
+Josh Cohen leads the Red Flash scoring 15.7.

-The Pioneers have gone 6-5 against NEC opponents.
-Sacred Heart is 5-5 against opponents with a winning record.
+The Pioneers are 6-5 in NEC play.
+Sacred Heart is second in the NEC with 23.3 defensive rebounds per game led by Bryce Johnson averaging 6.4.

-TOP PERFORMERS: Landon Moore averages 1.8 made 3-pointers per game for the Red Flash, scoring 13.5 points while shooting 37.5% from beyond the arc.
-Josh Cohen is averaging 21.3 points and 7.9 rebounds over the past 10 games for Saint Francis (PA).
+TOP PERFORMERS: Cohen is averaging 21.3 points and 7.9 rebounds for the Red Flash.
+Maxwell Land is averaging 10.4 points over the last 10 games for Saint Francis (PA).

-Galette is averaging 15.8 points, 6.9 rebounds and 1.9 steals for the Pioneers.
-Raheem Solomon is averaging 10.8 points over the last 10 games for Sacred Heart.
+Johnson is averaging 9.9 points and 8.1 rebounds for the Pioneers.
+Joey Reilly is averaging 1.9 made 3-pointers over the last 10 games for Sacred Heart.

 LAST 10 GAMES: Red Flash: 5-5, averaging 72.9 points, 32.9 rebounds, 13.5 assists, 5.5 steals and 2.4 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 70.9 points per game.